 - Putting in place a robust system of registering and monitoring SARS when they are received

-- Create a dedicated team to handle SARs and other GDPR matters
+- Create a dedicated team to handle SARs and other UK GDPR matters

 - Ensuring a senior employee is equipped to review an SAR response if the requester makes a complaint